-For many visiting Thailand, Bangkok, the country’s capital, is just a stopping-over point.
+For many visiting Thailand, Bangkok’s capital, is just a stopping-over point.

 But there are so many things to do in Bangkok, Thailand that we think the city is worth a visit all its own (or at least a few extra days on your next trip to Southeast Asia).